The NCSEHE Building Legacy and Capacity Workshop Series: Workshop One

 28 September 2017

-The first workshop in the NCSEHE Building Legacy and Capacity Workshop series puts a spotlight on career advice to students in low socioeconomic status (SES) or regional/remote high schools.
+The first workshop in the NCSEHE Building Legacy and Capacity Workshop series put a spotlight on career advice to students in low socioeconomic status (SES) or regional/remote high schools.
 Young people face a complex and uncertain landscape in trying to identify potential career paths.
 For equity practitioners, researchers and policymakers, there are a series of questions about the nature of the problem and the best ways to support young people during this critical time.

 How do we ensure that young people have all the information and tools available to them to make informed and confident decisions about their post-school pathways?
 What additional barriers exist for young people in schools and communities that do not have ready access to relevant and high-quality information, experiences and resources about possible career paths, including those that lead into the most prestigious professions?
 To what extent do school-university partnerships help overcome these barriers?
 Are government policy and programs ideally designed to support informed decision making by young people in disadvantaged communities?
 Do policymakers and practitioners in schools and universities have comprehensive evidence of effective strategies and approaches to design successful interventions?
 What will the changing nature of work and the skills required for a new work order mean for the design and delivery of career advice?

-At the same time, we will learn from equity practitioners, and their school-based collaborators, who have designed and implemented school-university partnerships that aim to support young people in making informed and confident decisions about post-school options.
+At the same time, we learned from equity practitioners, and their school-based collaborators, who have designed and implemented school-university partnerships that aim to support young people in making informed and confident decisions about post-school options.
 The featured case studies have adopted different initiative designs, including place-based, embedded, blended (face-to-face and online) and near-peer mentoring approaches, which enable different scale and depth.